photo: Bob Bruyn

 Awards

-Aimee is the winner of the Stripschapprijs 2022, the Dutch lifetime achievement award for comics.
-Her graphic novels have also received various international awards, including in France, Germany, the United States and Japan.
+Aimee's books have been nominated for the Eisner Awards three times.
+She is the winner of the Stripschapprijs 2022, the Dutch lifetime achievement award for comics.
+She received the Japan International Manga Award twice (Gold, Silver) and her books have won awards in France, Germany, and the United States.
 She received the medal of honour of the city Sainte-Livrade-Sur-Lot, France.

 Teaching

-Aimee taught at various international academies like MICA Baltimore (US), Willem de Kooning Academy (NL), Sint Joost Academie (NL), and Merz Akademie (DE).
+Aimee taught at various international arts academies, including The Animation Workshop (DK), MICA Baltimore (US), Willem de Kooning Academy (NL), ArtEZ (NL), and Merz Akademie (DE).

 Clients include: